hagelcha/fluffy-octo-guide/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: aharron      name 1: Andrew Harron
        * GitHub username 2: hagelcha     name 2: Charles Hagel
-       * GitHub username 3:       name 3:
+       * GitHub username 3: Zhiwenzxu      name 3:Zhiwen Xu
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
 10/27/2018
    * How long did it take your team to complete this exercise?
+1 hour

 ## Table of Contents